Long Term Records to Strengthen Our Understanding of Coral Resilience

 AGRRA data on the benthic habitat and fish populations surrounding Little Cayman has been collected regularly since 1999.
 As CCMI researchers continue to collect this data annually, notes, reports, and peer reviewed journal articles are available online to scientists, policy-makers, and the general public.
 These surveys document patterns of local change over the last two decades and enable regional comparisons through the Healthy Reef Framework developed for evaluating the Mesoamerican Barrier Reef.

-Key Results from the latest Little Cayman Reef Report Card (released 2022):
+Key results from the latest Little Cayman Reef Report Card (released 2024):

 View the reports by release year below.